serioushare/Javascript-Property-Events/README.md

                     newval:value,
                 }
                 doOnChange(event);      // Call the event handler
-                myProperty = value;     // Stroe the value }
+                myProperty = value;     // Store the value outside the property, with all risks associated }
         }
     }